react-bootcamp/react-103/instructions/4-redux-regions.md

   };
 }

-exports.RegionsPage = connect(mapFromStoreToProps)(RegionsPage);
+export const RegionsPage = connect(mapFromStoreToProps)(_RegionsPage);
 ```

-now you can rewrite the rest of the `RegionsPage` component to use the new props coming from the `redux` store.
+now you can rewrite the rest of the `_RegionsPage` component to use the new props coming from the `redux` store.
 That will include replacing mention of `state` to `props` and dispatching the `fetchRegions` action in the `componentDidMount` phase of the component.

 # What's next